Executive

 Sam Gladstone

-Sam gave up studying English at the age of sixteen and would never have guessed that he would end up involved with an organization like Brink!
-Instead, he specializes in the languages of machines, working as a full stack developer by day and helping Brink with any tech-related queries at all times in between.
-He graduated with a Master of Mathematics from the University of East Anglia and is a passionate diver, helping to introduce people to the underwater world at a local club in Norfolk, UK.
+Sam stopped studying English at the age of sixteen and would never have guessed that he’d end up involved with a storytelling nonprofit!
+He specializes in the languages of machines, working as a software consultant by day and helping Brink with any tech-related queries and heading up its IT infrastructure in between.
+He graduated with a Master of Mathematics from the University of East Anglia and now lives in Bristol, UK.
+In his rare free time, he loves immersive theater, cooking, yoga, and good ol’ political debate.

 Suzie Bartholomew